arthurOmanko/HoneySelectVR/README.md

 https://joan6694.bitbucket.io/

 ## [Uninstall]
-It is a little difficult to remove all installed data (there are already rewrited data) but by removing some installed DLL in (${GameFolder}/Plugins/), all installed VR data can be invalidated.
+It is a little difficult to remove all installed data (there are already some rewrited data) but by removing some installed DLL in (${GameFolder}/Plugins/), all installed VR data can be invalidated.
 Ones to remove are as below,
 - VRGIN.dll
 - HoneySelectVR.dll